rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 ### mergeSchemas()
 Recursively merge deeply nested schemas.
 The difference between mergeSchemas and mergeObjects is that mergeSchemas only concats arrays for values under the 'required' keyword, and when it does, it doesn't include duplicate values.
+NOTE: Uses shallow comparison for the duplicate checking.

 #### Parameters
 - obj1: GenericObjectType - The first object to merge